Google around for advice on the subject of dirty bulking, and you’ll come across a lot of conflicting advice.

 There’s no getting around the fact that maintaining a calorie surplus is a lot easier on a dirty bulk.

 However, the main benefit of the dirty bulk is also its biggest downside.
-The ease of maintaining a large calorie surplus will invariably lead to large amounts of fat being gained.
+The ease of maintaining a large calorie surplus will invariably lead to large amounts of excessive fat gain.

 And that’s the real problem with dirty bulking: you’re going to put on fat.
 A lot of fat.
 If you’re skinny, you just want to gain some weight, and you don’t care too much where that extra weight comes from, a dirty bulk will do the job.